-Areas of Academic Focus and Expertise: Photography, Video, PerformanceRepresentative List of Recent Courses Taught: Digital Photography, Fashion Photography- An Art Always in Vogue, Color 2Education and Applicable Degrees: MFA in Studio Art from The School of the Museum of Fine Arts, Boston in conjunction with Tufts UniversityFun Facts: I have a nerdy affinity for a well-printed photograph.
-I throw great theme parties.Teaching Philosophy: I strive to maintain cooperative and creative environments where students can learn the necessary technical skills to succeed in their craft.
+Areas of Academic Focus and Expertise: Photography, Video, PerformanceRepresentative List of Recent Courses Taught: Fashion and Lifestyle Photography, The Physical Photographic Print, Digital Photography, Color II, Video I and IIEducation and Applicable Degrees: MFA in Studio Art from The School of the Museum of Fine Arts, Boston in conjunction with Tufts UniversityFun Facts: I have a nerdy affinity for a well-printed photograph and I throw great theme parties.Teaching Philosophy: I strive to maintain cooperative and creative environments where students can learn the necessary technical skills to succeed in their craft.
 Classroom content is as diverse in its scope as possible, so that students can engage and work with themes and issues that are personally important.

 Areas of Academic Focus and Expertise: Illustration, Printmaking, Book ArtsRepresentative List of Recent Courses Taught: Form, Content, and Context; Illustration Now; Sequential Projects, Mixed Media TechniquesEducation and Applicable Degrees: BFA and MFAFun Facts:The 2013 Sketchbook Project with Brooklyn NY based Arthouse Co-Op --I am the blog editor for Glovebox, a non-profit organization created to enable greater awareness of the art of emerging and established artists

 Areas of Academic Focus and Expertise:Fashion, Design, Textiles, Merchandizing Representative List of Recent Courses Taught:From Idea to Market, Decades of Fashion + Beauty, Fine Embellishment Techniques Education and Applicable Degrees: Currently working on PhD at Southern New Hampshire University.Fun Facts:I have been a part of or helped produce over 50 fashion shows.Teaching Philosophy:Everyone has a special talent to celebrate

 Areas of Academic Focus and Expertise: PhotographyRepresentative List of Recent Courses Taught:Traditional BW Photography; Digital PhotographyEducation and Applicable Degrees: BA Photography 2006: MFA Photography expected 2014Fun Facts: For 3 years I found myself living alone in a cabin in the woods.
 With no tv, internet, or telephone, I set out to find the only thing that would bring me solace, my personal vision for the world.
 Everyday I worked developing my vision, my aesthetic, and my philosophy for photography.
 Ultimately this was not just a quest for a philosophy of photography, it became my vision quest that was to define my life.Teaching Philosophy: The Camera is an extension of your mind, master it and there is no limit of your mind's eye.

 Areas of Academic Focus and Expertise: Art Therapy, Art Education, Ceramics, Early Childhood Art EducationArea of Work and Concentration: Summer College Courses for High School StudentsRepresentative List of Recent Courses Taught: Introduction to Art Therapy, Introduction to Art EducationEducation and Applicable Degrees: BA in Art Therapy, MEd.
 Visual Art TeachingFun Facts: Rachel is currently a full time elementary school art teacher at The Swampscott Clarke Elementary School

 Areas of Academic Focus and Expertise:Painting, Mural, The Spraycan and Brush, Drawing, Figure drawing, portraiture, land and. cityscapeRepresentative List of Recent Courses Taught: Figure drawing, Drawing Bootcamp, Mural Painting, Intro to paintingEducation and Applicable Degrees: BFA, MFA Art Institute of Boston at Lesley University Boston,Ma